 Areas of counselling I deal with

 I charge £50 for a 50 minute session for an individual

-and £65 for parent/carer work per 50 minute session
+and £65 for parent/family work per 50 minute session

 I can offer some concessions on a case by case basis.